 If a negligent tractor-trailer operator caused you to suffer injuries in a wreck, consider talking to a seasoned accident attorney.
-The lawyers at Berry Law: Criminal Defense and Personal Injury Lawyers can help you file a legal claim after a truck accident involving bad weather in Omaha.
+The lawyers at Berry Law can help you file a legal claim after a truck accident involving bad weather in Omaha.

 Common Types of Bad Weather Accidents

 When truckers drive in the rain, sleet, snow, or ice, there is a higher risk of accidents.
 However, certain types of crashes happen more frequently in poor weather conditions.

 For example, jackknife wrecks are particularly common in snowy and icy conditions.
 Additionally, icy roads can make it tough to stop, leading to a rear-end truck accident.
 Intense fog can also make it difficult to see, resulting in more collisions.
 If you were in any of these types of bad weather accidents, talk to an experienced semi-truck collision lawyer about your claim.

 Steps to Take After a Truck Collision in Inclement Weather

 If you are not critically injured, your first step after the collision should be to gather the other party’s contact information and take photos of the scene of the accident.
 It is also important to call the police and report the accident.

 If you are in critical medical condition after the crash, the police should arrange for you to be taken to the hospital.
 In cases such as these, you will not be able to gather much evidence or contact information.
 Fortunately, a dedicated attorney can gather evidence on your behalf after a bad weather truck accident.
 After receiving initial medical care, it is vital to continue attending follow-up appointments and follow the doctor’s orders.